This is a foreign exchange guide to Malaysia, Malaysian ringgit currency news plus MYR transfers and travel tips.

 - Sending money to Malaysia - save on Malaysian ringgit bank transfers to Malaysia

-- Malaysian ringgit exchange rates - latest info & charts.
+- Malaysian ringgit exchange rates - latest & historic exchange rates.

 Malaysian ringgit (MYR) general currency information

 The word ringgit is an obsolete term for "jagged" in Malay and was originally used to refer to the serrated edges of silver Spanish dollars which circulated widely in the area during the 16th and 17th century Portuguese colonial era.

 Between 1995 and 1997, the ringgit was trading as a free float currency at around 2.50 to the US dollar, but following the onset of the 1997 East Asian financial crisis, the ringgit witnessed major dips to under 3.80 to the dollar by the end of 1997 as a result of capital flight.
 During the first half of 1998, the currency fluctuated between 3.80 and 4.40 to the dollar, before Bank Negara Malaysia moved to peg the ringgit to the US dollar in September 1998, maintaining its 3.80 to the dollar value for almost seven years while remaining floated against other currencies.
 In addition, the ringgit was designated non-tradeable outside of Malaysia in 1998 to stem the flow of money out of the country.